 The Midwest Murine Tissue Mapping Center (MM TMC) is focused on mapping senescent cells within mouse adipose, brain, liver, muscle and lung tissues.
 Adipose, liver and brain tissue research is conducted at the University of Minnesota, muscle research is conducted at Mayo Clinic, Rochester, and lung research is conducted at Northwestern University.
 The candidate will be involved in spatial and single cell techniques to characterize senescence and learn aging biology research techniques.

 University of Pittsburgh

-The candidate will be introduced to human tissue derived models of lung aging and analyze senescence associated proteins.
+The candidate will be introduced to human tissue-derived models of lung aging and analyze senescence associated proteins.
 Major methodologies include cell and tissue culture as well as molecular biological analysis techniques.
-The student will get trained and work together with two TriState SenNet Postdoctoral Fellows in the laboratory and integrated in our weekly SenNet meetings.
+The candidate will work together with two TriState SenNet Postdoctoral Fellows in the laboratory and be integrated into our weekly SenNet meetings.

 The University of Washington (Seattle) research site develops Pixel-seq, an integrative spatial transcriptomic and proteomic assay using ≤1-µm-resolution polony gels for spatial barcoding and sequencing.
 Researchers use Pixel-seq to spatially map ‘omics’ states of diverse cell types in morphologically intact mouse and human tissues across the lifespan to identify senescent cells and biomarkers.
 Researchers also employ high-throughput protein engineering, polony gel fabrication and sequencing, mass spectrometry, and fluorescence imaging.